Mikaela/mikaela.github.io/blog/_posts/2015-03-26-weechat-sasl-simply.md

 *6697 is the [standard SSL port](https://tools.ietf.org/html/rfc7194).*

-Freenode has valid SSL certificate, but if it didn't, you would have two
+liberachat has valid SSL certificate, but if it didn't, you would have two
 choises:

 1. Trust the fingerprints manually using